Cystic Acne: The Ultimate Guide

 What Causes Cystic Acne?

 A variety of factors, including genetics, hormonal changes, and lifestyle factors such as stress and diet can cause cystic acne.
 When comedones become clogged and infected, the inflammation can lead to papules, pustules, nodules, and cysts.
-Cystic acne sees painful, deep lesions developing under the skin.
+Cystic acne sees painful, deep lesions developing under the skin, which can result in permanent scars.

 Quick FAQ Guide to Cystic AcneWhat Is Severe Acne?